 I believe that we are all different and no single diet fits everyone the same.
 I call it Bioindividuality.
 That’s how we eat.
 While I eat a mostly Paleo-inspired diet low in rice, bread and pasta, my husband thrives on them.
-So, I adapt my cooking to all of our needs – it’s quite simple and this is how I present recipes on the blog, with options.
+So, I adapt my cooking to all of our needs – it’s quite simple and this is how I present recipes on the blog, and in my cookbook, with options.

 25 other things about Wholesome Cook and I